expo/expo/docs/pages/preview/eas-update/debug-updates.md

 ### Inspecting channels

-We can see a list of channels with eas-cli with the following commands:
+We can see a list of channels with EAS CLI with the following commands:

 ```bash
 eas channel:list